MinecraftForge/Documentation/docs/blocks/interaction.md

 |   `FAIL`   | When attempting to place a minecart on a block other than rails. |

 !!! important
-    Returning `ActionResultType.CONSUME` from this method on the client will prevent it being called on the server.
-It is common practice to just check `worldIn.isRemote` and return `ActionResultType.SUCCESS`, and otherwise go on to normal activation logic.
+    Returning `ActionResultType#CONSUME` from this method on the client will prevent it being called on the server.
+It is common practice to just check `worldIn#isRemote` and return `ActionResultType#SUCCESS`, and otherwise go on to normal activation logic.
 Vanilla has many examples of this, such as the chest.

 ### Usage examples